mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 ---

 In this design, as outlined in Chapter 5 and Appendix.drama I used a drama narrative, with side missions and the concept of player types to do this. people is relevant to explore the value of this behaviour which I will call playful playtesting.  -->

-#### 6. Synthesis, potential of explicit structuring of identity formation / spaces for blending of repertoires

-QUICK LIMITATION / SCOPE
-While I have an interest in future research in the specific social and cultural pedagogical techniques used in this study, in particular the use of side missions linked to participation types within a drama process (see appendix.MOE), such analysis has had to been de-prioritised from this research do to practicalities of space limitations.
-I have described a synthesis of these socio-cultural process in a book chapter as a framework called the 3M approach [@chesterman_game_2023] a summary of which is included in (see appendix.3M).

-##### Examining complexity within identity formation and specialisation

-These repertoires become public, and are in part socially motivated, via the process of playtesting.

-The process of feedback, recognising and valuing the merging areas of specialisation and expertise helps the development of diverse practices [@digiacomo_relational_2016-1].
-The specialisation contributes to possibilities of relational agency for the learning environment as a whole.
-It exists as a form of identity within an individuals repertoire and for others to draw on as an affordance of the learning system.

-The awareness of and conversations about maker styles and related side-missions created in this research are potential powerful tool to support this process in novice game making communities.